opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 (1) The law

 241    It is well-established that damages for breach of a warranty in a contract are to be assessed on the basis of what would be required to put a plaintiff in the position he would have been in, had there been no breach of the warranty.
-Belinda Ang J in _Holland Leedon Pte Ltd v Metalform Asia Pte Ltd_ [2012] 3 SLR 377 (“ _Holland Leedon_ ”) noted (at [54]) that this may be assessed in one of two ways: with reference to the diminution in value (the difference between the market value of the business warranted and the actual value of the business) or the costs of cure.
+Belinda Ang J in _Holland Leedon Pte Ltd v Metalform Asia Pte Ltd_ <span class="citation">[2012] 3 SLR 377</span> (“ _Holland Leedon_ ”) noted (at [54]) that this may be assessed in one of two ways: with reference to the diminution in value (the difference between the market value of the business warranted and the actual value of the business) or the costs of cure.

 242    The facts of _Holland Leedon_ are instructive.
 That case involved an appeal to the High Court against a summary determination of issues of law before an arbitrator.
 There, the respondent purchased the business and specified assets of the appellant under a sale and purchase agreement.
 Several warranties in the sale and purchase agreement pertaining to the business were breached.
 This resulted in the incurrence of additional costs which led to a decrease in the EBITDA of the business.
 The respondent argued that the diminution in value was the difference between the EBITDA if the warranties had been true, multiplied by a multiplier of 7, which was the contractually stipulated mechanism for calculating the purchase price.
 The court agreed with the arbitrator that it was not conceptually wrong for damages to be assessed by reference to the diminution in value, which was calculated by recurring costs multiplied by 7.
 The court nonetheless held that the suitability of such a formula was to be determined by the arbitrator based on the evidence adduced at the hearing of the merits, as it was a _fac tual determination_.